-THIS ANNUAL MEMORIAL HONOURS WOMEN GLOBALLY who’ve lost their lives because of Breast Implants and injectable materials; long-time advocates; and women whose implants may or may not have definitively factored into their death.
+THIS ANNUAL MEMORIAL HONOURS WOMEN GLOBALLY who’ve lost their lives after having Breast Implants.
+It includes long-time advocates and women whose implants may or may not have definitively, or directly, factored into their death.
 Just being a silicone sister is enough.
 If they were part of our community we want to acknowledge them.
-This year, 2020, marks its third observation.
+This year, 2022, marks its sixth observation.
 September 25th, the date chosen is the actual death date of BETTYE CAROLINE YALLER, but it’s representative of ALL of our fallen sisters.

-‘REMEMBERING FALLEN ANGELS OF BREAST IMPLANT ILLNESS‘ was created for the sake of those within the BII community, though hopefully, it will raise awareness outside of our community as well.
+‘REMEMBERING FALLEN ANGELS OF BREAST IMPLANT ILLNESS‘ was created for the sake of those within the BII / BIA-ALCL communities.

 Included in this blog post are a small number of personal stories; anecdotal tidbits; various ways Breast Implants can impact mortality.

 Bettye Caroline Yaller’s doctors were unfamiliar with BIA-ALCL.
 By the time Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL) was diagnosed it was too late to save her.
 Her daughter, Vikki Radow, has become a strong advocate for getting her mother’s story out.

 Vikki Radow: “She had breast cancer 30 years prior — she was a breast cancer survivor.

 Due to the cancer, she had a mastectomy and implant placed in.
 She had many implants in and out over the course of 30 years.

 Her first symptoms were:Rash around her breast with the implant, shortness of breath, pains in the implant, swollen lymph nodes, fluid around the implant and chest cavity, a mass on chest wall.